nguyenvanhai-0911/BlockChain_Project/Document/Token.md

 Executing the transfer contract is very simple.
 If Alice wants to send 10 tokens to Bob, her wallet sends a transaction to the token contract's address, calling the pass:[<span class="keep-together"><code>transfer</code></span>] function with Bob's address and +10+ as the arguments.
 The token contract adjusts Alice's balance (&#x2013;10) and Bob's balance (pass:[+10]) and issues a +Transfer+ event.

-((("approve & transferFrom workflow")))The second workflow is a two-transaction workflow that uses +approve+ followed by +transferFrom+.
+The second workflow is a two-transaction workflow that uses +approve+ followed by +transferFrom+.
 This workflow allows a token owner to delegate their control to another address.
 It is most often used to delegate control to a contract for distribution of tokens, but it can also be used by exchanges.

-((("Initial Coin Offerings (ICOs)","tokens and")))For example, if a company is selling tokens for an ICO, they can +approve+ a crowdsale contract address to distribute a certain amount of tokens.
+For example, if a company is selling tokens for an ICO, they can +approve+ a crowdsale contract address to distribute a certain amount of tokens.
 The crowdsale contract can then +transferFrom+ the token contract owner's balance to each buyer of the token, as illustrated in <<approve_transferFrom_workflow>>.

 [NOTE]
-====
+### ***
-((("Initial Coin Offerings (ICOs)","defined")))An _Initial Coin Offering_ (ICO) is a crowdfunding mechanism used by companies and organizations to raise money by selling tokens.
+An _Initial Coin Offering_ (ICO) is a crowdfunding mechanism used by companies and organizations to raise money by selling tokens.
 The term is derived from Initial Public Offering (IPO), which is the process by which a public company offers shares for sale to investors on a stock exchange.
 Unlike the highly regulated IPO markets, ICOs are open, global, and messy.
 The examples and explanations of ICOs in this book are not an endorsement of this type of fundraising.
-====
+### ***

 [[approve_transferFrom_workflow]]
-.The two-step approve & transferFrom workflow of ERC20 tokens image::images/approve_transferFrom_workflow.png["The two-step approve &amp; transferFrom workflow of ERC20 tokens"]
+The two-step approve & transferFrom workflow of ERC20 tokens image::images/approve_transferFrom_workflow.png["The two-step approve &amp; transferFrom workflow of ERC20 tokens"]

 For the +approve+ & +transferFrom+ workflow, two transactions are needed.
 Let's say that Alice wants to allow the +AliceICO+ contract to sell 50% of all the AliceCoin tokens to buyers like Bob and Charlie.
 First, Alice launches the +AliceCoin+ ERC20 contract, issuing all the AliceCoin to her own address.
 Then, Alice launches the +AliceICO+ contract that can sell tokens for ether.
 Next, Alice initiates the +approve+ & +transferFrom+ workflow.
 She sends a transaction to the +AliceCoin+ contract, calling +approve+ with the address of the +AliceICO+ contract and 50% of the +totalSupply+ as arguments.
 This will trigger the +Approval+ event.
 Now, the +AliceICO+ contract can sell AliceCoin.